orchidsoftware/orchid.software/source/en/docs/installation.md

 $ composer require orchid/platform
 ```

-> **Notice.** If you have installed the Laravel the other way you will have to generate the key
+> **Notice.** If you have installed Laravel in any other way you may have to generate a key
 using the command `php artisan key:generate`

 ## Install